bitcoinfullnode/rokos-ok-bitcoin-fullnode/README.md

 #Donations and Support

-* ROKOS is Open Source and shared/released for free, If it helped your project or you like the work and feel kind, you can support the project with a donation at:
+* ROKOS is Open Source and shared/released for free, If it helped your project or you like the work and feel kind and would like to help ROKOS grow continuously, you can support the project with a donation at:

-Bitcoin   15VrDkat5vD4FfycRk3E4e7EgqftzK6tm8
+BTC   15VrDkat5vD4FfycRk3E4e7EgqftzK6tm8

-OKcash   PWZg5F7NurKDNGdckRpQgmShEQhEHmF5W5
+OK   PWZg5F7NurKDNGdckRpQgmShEQhEHmF5W5

+GMC   GZ5tFCMq8UwjgKLnytA9eSRXUdtJjwpwvF

+BLK   BG8KTKNXKF3e1fiJTZSCVm5YqkWAxijXto

+DMD   dUoWNtLr23Dpnt5sDA6wv399AzJYL54weF

 #Live Support